serval-uni-lu/creos.simSG.website/README.md

 - create a Vue.js file for the component.
 It should contain, at least, one button that triggers the action by, for example, sending a websocket message.
     - the install function should add an element to the `Vue.$actionCmp` action list that respects the `ActionData` interface
     - the name should be unique
-    - at the connection, if the server wants to use this action, it should add the name in the `ActionList` message
+    - at the connection, if the server wants to use this action, it should add the name in the `ActionListMsg` message
 - in `src/main.ts`, decalare the plugin you want to use: `Vue.use(<PLUGIN_NAME>);`

 Two plugins have been implemented and can be used as running example: `src/plugin/action/loadApprox` and `src/plugin/action/uLoadApprox`.